freedomjs/tutorial/content/03howfreedomworks.md

 title = "03 - How freedom.js works"
 +++

-*Note* - this section isn't integral to just building a simple app, but is is valuable to get a slightly deeper understanding of the stack you are building on.
+*Note* - this section isn't integral to building a simple app, but it is valuable to get a slightly deeper understanding of the stack you are building on.
 You can
  [safely skip to the next section](../04dorabelladesign) if you wish, and potentially revisit here for reference as needed.